 The individual financial statements have been drawn up pursuant to the stipulations of the Royal Decree of 30 January 2001 implementing the Companies' Code, in particular book II, section I on the annual accounts of enterprises, and in accordance with the particular legal and regulatory provisions that apply to the company.

-1. Capital and ownership of the shares
+1. Capital and ownership

-End 2010, the issued capital amounted to EUR 429,934 represented by 6,934,424 shares without nominal value.
+End 2012, the issued capital amounted to EUR 637,981.49 represented by 10,290,024 shares without nominal value.
+All shares are fully paid-in.